omkarcloud/google-maps-reviews-scraper/README.md

 # Do whatever you want with scraped_places
 ```

-### Your Scraper is really Robust.
+### ❓ Your Scraper is really Robust.
 I Tried Many Scrapers, Most Don't Even Start.
 How did you build it?

-Thanks! we used Botasaurus, which is the secret sauce behind our Google Maps Scraper.
+Thanks! we used Botasaurus, which is the secret sauce behind our Google Maps Reviews Scraper.

 It's a Web Scraping Framework that makes life easier for Web Scrapers.

-Botasaurus handled the hard parts of our Google Maps Scraper, such as:
+Botasaurus handled the hard parts of our Google Maps Reviews Scraper, such as:
    - Caching
    - Parallel and Asynchronous Scraping
    - Creation and Reuse of Drivers
    - Writing output to CSV and JSON files
    - And Most importantly, defeating Google's Anti-Scraping Measures

-If you are a Web Scraper, we highly recommend that you learn about Botasaurus [here](https://github.com/omkarcloud/botasaurus).

-Botasaurus will really save you countless hours in your career as a Web Scraper.
+If you are a Web Scraper, we highly recommend that you learn about Botasaurus [here](https://github.com/omkarcloud/botasaurus), because Botasaurus will really save you countless hours in your career as a Web Scraper.

 <p align="center">
   <a href="https://github.com/omkarcloud/botasaurus">